TakutoYoshikai/shiba/README.md

 # shiba
 shiba is a finder of api token in git history.
+You can use shiba as a safety checker when you make your repository public.

 ### Usage
 **install**